TSMCIDevTest/BradPCOS/README.md

 ## License

-It is GNU to be honest...
+It is AGPL to be honest...

 ## Checklist
 - [X] Base OS